designstem/projects/algorithms/index.md

 You might think that probably they use very expensive supercomputers plus knowledge of wizardry to make such stuff.

-However, with basic knowledge of coding we can demonstrate that **even simple sets of rules can create quite interesting results**.
+However, with basic knowledge of coding, we can demonstrate that **even simple sets of rules can create quite exciting results**.

 -